 The Contract is subject to the termination clauses as defined in Articles 29 to 36 of the CCAG.

-By way of derogation from Article [40 of the CCAG PI] [42 of the CCAG FCS] termination for reasons of general interest is not applicable to this contract.
+By way of derogation from Article 42 of the CCAG FCS termination for reasons of general interest is not applicable to this contract.
 However, the parties agree on the possibility of terminating the contract by mutual consent.

 In the event of early termination, the Contractor shall immediately return to Expertise France all documents it may have received for the purposes of execution of the Contract.